elibroftw/modern-desktop-app-template/README.md

 # Modern Desktop App Template

-A repository containing boilerplate for your application.
-This is nota project to clone.
-Neither is it an alternative tutorial to my video tutorials.
-I didn't use svelte because its performance comes at the cost of UI kits; In the future, either React improves or material svelte UI kit catches up with material react UI kit.
+Boilerplate for a modern desktop application.
+Not a project nor a substitute tutorial for my video tutorials.
+I didn't use svelte since the alleged performance comes at the cost of good UI kits (community).

 ## Instructions